Amazon Pay frequently asked questions (FAQ)

 If you already have an account with Amazon, you only have to accept Amazon's Conditions of Use and Privacy Notice when signing in on a non-Amazon site that accepts Amazon Pay.
 There is no separate registration process.

 We don't share your full credit card, debit card, or bank account number with merchants or charitable organizations who accept Amazon Pay.
-We share with the merchant the payment information that is required to complete and support your transaction, which may include the last four digits of your card number and the card type.
+However, we do share your full card or bank account number with payment service providers to process the transaction on behalf of the merchant.
+We also share with the merchant the payment information that is required to complete and support your transaction, which can include the last four digits of your card number and the card type.

 It costs you nothing.
 Using Amazon Pay adds no fees to your transaction with the merchant.
 Your purchase incurs no transaction fee, no membership fee, no currency conversion fee, no foreign transaction fee, and no other fees.
 Your card issuer, however, may add a foreign transaction fee if your card was issued in a country different from the merchant's, as well as any other fees described in the terms and conditions for your card.

 For details about the information that can be changed and where to change it, see Making changes to your Amazon account information for Amazon Pay.

 When you see that Amazon Pay is an accepted payment method for a product or service that you want to purchase, just click the Amazon Pay logo or button, enter your Amazon.com email address and password, and then choose your payment method.
 For more information about making payments using Amazon Pay, see Using Amazon Pay.